HiteshMittal07/erc4337-examples/README.md

 ## Examples Using Zerodev Kernel Account

-Below are different examples demonstrating how Safe accounts can be used for various gas payment methods.
+Below are different examples demonstrating how Zerodev Kernel accounts can be used for various gas payment methods.

 ### 1. Paying Gas with ERC-20 Tokens